 The elbow functions to move the arm like a hinge (forward and backward) and in rotation (twisting outward and inward).
 The biceps muscle is the major muscle that flexes the elbow hinge.
 The triceps muscle is the major muscle that extends the elbow hinge.
 The outer bone of the elbow is referred to as the lateral epicondyle and is a part of the humerus bone.
-Tendons are attach to this area which can be injured, causing inflammation or tendinitis (lateral epicondylitis, or "tennis elbow").
+Tendons are attached to this area and can be injured, causing inflammation or tendinitis (lateral epicondylitis, or "tennis elbow").

 What injuries can cause elbow pain?

-- Lateral Epicondylitis (Tennis Elbow)
+Lateral Epicondylitis (Tennis Elbow)

-- Medial Epicondylitis (Golfer's Elbow)
+Medial Epicondylitis (Golfer's Elbow)

 Medial epicondylitis is inflammation at the point where the tendons of the forearm attach to the bony prominence of the inner elbow.
 As an example, this tendon can become strained in a golf swing, but many other repetitive motions can injure the tendon.
 Golfer's elbow is characterized by local pain and tenderness over the inner elbow.
 The range of motion of the elbow is preserved because the inner joint of the elbow is not affected.
 Those activities which require twisting or straining the forearm tendon can elicit pain and worsen the condition.
-X-rays for epicondylitis are usually normal but can indicate calcifications of the tendons if the tendinitis has persisted for extended periods of time.
+X-rays for epicondylitis are usually normal but can show calcifications of the tendons if the tendinitis has persisted for long periods of time.